Cruelty to animals: Alleged link to human violence and psychological disorders

 Acts of intentional animal cruelty or non-accidental injury may be indicators of serious psychological problems.
 According to the American Humane Association, 13% of intentional animal abuse cases involve domestic violence.
 As many as 71% of pet-owning women seeking shelter at safe houses have reported that their partner had threatened and/or hurt or killed one or more of their pets; 32% of these women reported that one or more of their children had also hurt or killed pets.
-Battered women report that they are prevented from leaving their abusers because they fear what will happen to the animals in their absence.
+Battered women report that they are hesitant about leaving their abusers because they fear what will happen to the animals in their absence.
 Animal abuse is sometimes used as a form of intimidation in domestic disputes.

-Cruelty to animals is one of the three components of the Macdonald triad, behavior considered to be one of the signs of violent antisocial behavior in children and adolescents.
+Cruelty to animals is one of the three components of the Macdonald triad.
+This behavior is considered to be one of the signs of violent antisocial behavior in children and adolescents.
 According to the studies used to form this model, cruelty to animals is a common (but not universal) behavior in children and adolescents who grow up to become serial killers and other violent criminals.
 It has also been found that children who are cruel to animals have often witnessed or been victims of abuse themselves.
 In two separate studies cited by the Humane Society of the United States, roughly one-third of families suffering from domestic abuse indicated that at least one child had hurt or killed a pet.

+Monkey hate is a form of sadism where humans have a hatred for monkeys and take pleasure in their suffering.
+The phenomenon drew public attention after a global monkey torture ring was uncovered by the BBC in 2023.

+Animal testing

+Animal testing is regulated to varying degrees in different countries.
+In some cases it is strictly controlled while others have more relaxed regulations.
+There are ongoing debates about the ethics and necessity of animal testing.
+Proponents argue that it has led to significant advancements in medicine and other fields while opponents raise concerns about cruelty towards animals and question its effectiveness and reliability.

+Laboratory animal sourcing can and has involved animal cruelty, particularly when animals are obtained through illegal or unethical means, or when regulations are not followed.
+Even when legal and regulated, the use of animals in research is ethically controversial because it often involves causing harm or death to sentient beings.

+International trade in primates

+The international trade in primates sees 32,000 wild non-human primates (NHPs) trapped and sold on the international market every year.
+They are sold mostly for use in animal testing, but also for food, for exhibition in zoos and circuses, and for private use as companion animals.